 As oceanographers, we work to better understand the ocean’s circulation and how it regulates the climate on earth.
-By probing the ocean with in situ and satellite observations, developing simplified dynamical models, and deploying detailed numerical simulations, we aim to extract the laws that govern this turbulent fluid.
+By probing the ocean with in situ, acoustic, and satellite observations, developing simplified dynamical models, and deploying detailed numerical simulations, we aim to extract the laws that govern this turbulent fluid.

 The ocean absorbs about 30 percent of the carbon humanity is emitting into the atmosphere, and it takes up over 90 percent of the excess heat that increasingly abundant greenhouse gases trap on earth.
 The rate at which this carbon and heat uptake occurs is thus crucial in regulating how quickly the planet warms.
 The ocean’s circulation plays a key role in setting the uptake rates, because the currents connect the surface ocean, where carbon and heat are taken up, with the vast reservoir of the interior ocean, where the bulk of the carbon and heat is stored.